-Fruit and vegetables may protect against cancer of the mouth, throat, oesophagus, stomach and bowel.
+Fruit and vegetables may protect against cancer of the bowel, oesophagus and stomach.
 Fruit may also protect against lung cancer.

 How much should I eat in a day?

 At least five serves of vegetables and two serves of fruit a day are recommended for good health and to reduce cancer risk.

 - ½ cup legumes e.g. soy beans, lentils, chickpeas, kidney beans

 - 1 medium sized piece of fruit e.g. apple, pear, orange, banana

 - 2 small pieces of fruit e.g. apricots, plums, kiwifruit

 - 1 cup fruit salad or canned fruit pieces